-The High Touch Benefits of Visitor Management Systems
+The High Touch Benefits of Visitor Management Systems for Coworking Business

 There are many benefits to having an automatic visitor registration process via an app or kiosk, yet some coworking organizations resist using them.
 The point of coworking, they argue, is to build community.
-How can you build community when you take out the human element?
-In fact, using technology to check in guests can actually facilitate a high touch, friendly environment when approached in the right way.
+How can you build a community when you take out the human element?
+In fact, using visitor management software technology to check-in guests and print visitor badges can actually facilitate a high touch, friendly environment when approached in the right way.

 A high touch environment, by definition, requires a high level of human interaction.
 Examples of high touch include:

-- Waitstaff coming to your table and taking your order.
+Waitstaff coming to your table and taking your order.

-- Writing a letter or thank-you note by hand.
+Writing a letter or thank-you note by hand.